 Tensions may arise, for example, where a client wishes to proceed with a private prosecution where their lawyer does not consider that the Full Code Test (which must be satisfied before a public prosecution can be commenced) is met or where the motive for bringing proceedings is improper or abusive.

-Second, where the client is a victim or witness in the private prosecution, his communications with his lawyer will be subject to privilege and would therefore ordinarily be protected from disclosure to the defendant.
+Second, where the client is a victim or witness in the private prosecution, his communications with his criminal lawyers will be subject to privilege and would therefore ordinarily be protected from disclosure to the defendant.

 However, a prosecutor (whether public or private) has an obligation to disclose to the defence any material which may reasonably be considered to undermine the prosecution or assist the defence.
 This can result in issues where material meets the test for disclosure but is also subject to legal professional privilege.